Would I Lie to You? (Charles & Eddie song): Chart performance

-"Would I Lie to You?" was very successful on the singles charts all over the world.
-In Europe, it went to number-one in Austria, Flemish Belgium, Germany and the United Kingdom, where the song hit number-one on November 15, 1992, after four weeks on the chart.
+"Would I Lie to You?" reached number one in Austria, Belgium, Germany, New Zealand, the United Kingdom, and Zimbabwe.
+In the UK, the song reached number one on November 15, 1992, after four weeks on the chart.
 It also reached number two in Denmark, France, Ireland, the Netherlands and Switzerland.
-In addition, the single was a top 10 hit also in Italy, Norway, Poland and Sweden.
+In addition, the single was a top-10 hit in Italy, Norway, and Sweden.
 On the Eurochart Hot 100, "Would I Lie to You?" peaked at number two in January 1993.
-In the US, it reached number 11 on the Cash Box Top 100 and number 13 on the Billboard Hot 100, while reaching number three in Canada.
-In Zimbabwe, the single went to number-one.

-It was awarded with a gold record in Austria and Germany, with a sale of 15,000 and 250,000 singles.
-In France, the song received a silver record, with a sale of 125,000 and in the United Kingdom, it earned a platinum record, with 600,000 singles sold.
+In the North America, it reached number 11 on the US Cash Box Top 100 and number 13 on the US Billboard Hot 100 while reaching number three in Canada.
+The song was awarded with a gold record in Austria and Germany, a silver record in France, and a platinum record in the Netherlands and the UK.